 Background to the BIRCWH

-Ruth L. Kirschstein Memorial Lectureship
+Ruth L. Kirschstein Memorial Lecture

 Dr. Ruth Kirschstein—an exceptional scientist, mentor, and health administrator—was the first woman to direct an NIH institute.
 She led the National Institute of General Medical Sciences from 1974 to 1993 and later served as Principal NIH Deputy Director and twice as NIH Acting Director.
-The Ruth L. Kirschstein Memorial Lectureship is presented in honor of her life and achievements.
+The Ruth L. Kirschstein Memorial Lecture is presented in honor of her life and achievements.

-2016 Conference on Evidence-Based Innovations to Support Women in Biomedical Research Careers
+2016Conference on Evidence-Based Innovations to Support Women in Biomedical Research Careers

 June 6, 2016